yila/django-todo-app/readme.md

 # Overview
 I came across a TDD tutorial video by Harry Percival on youtube (https://youtu.be/_rLPDxpXIFc).
 Though, I teach TDD workshops myself, I loved Harry's approach.
 I also was pleasantly surprised that he used a To Do app example, which I use as well.
+His book is available online, for free, at https://www.obeythetestinggoat.com/.

 I've created this repo to demonstrate step by step approach to his tutorial.
 You can see the commits to view the progression of the tutorial.